Will it really protect you and your family? In one word: Yes. But, it's not for everyone….

 This may seem like a lot of nitpicky little gripes, especially when there aren’t any major technical issues to speak of; all the pages load quickly and the dropdown box of options is easy enough to navigate.

 However, it does make the experience of using Aura a lot more annoying than it really needs to be.

 Thankfully, here is where my complaints come to a complete stop, for good.

 Aura has an insanely good monitoring system.
 While not the fastest on the market, as it took somewhere between a half hour and an hour to populate the list of alerts completely, it’s plenty fast enough to avoid points being docked.

-And the sheer breadth of monitoring, at least for its top level Ultra plan, is nearly unmatched on the market.
+And the sheer breadth of monitoring is nearly unmatched on the market.

 We’re looking at: